 The function of indicating world time in all the time zones and the largest cities in the world has been implemented more ambitiously than ever before.
 No matter where in the world this clock is, it makes this place the center of the world for its owner.
 A slowly moving power reserve indicator, like a sail of a ship passing by a lighthouse, reminds of the troubles of the floating world.
 Two second wheels also remind of it, in addition to their rotation also moving progressively around the center, showing the seconds indication on all the sides.

 Anton Suhanov was inspired by the story of one of the Seven Wonders of the Ancient World - the Pharos lighthouse - the only one that had a practical function.
 The lighthouse was built on a small island of Pharos in the Mediterranean Sea on the coast of Alexandria.
 The construction was named for the island.
 Work began in 285 BC and lasted a little over 20 years, and as a result, the Lighthouse of Alexandria became the first building of this type in the world and one of the tallest buildings in the ancient world (135-150 meters).
-Its light was visible at a distance of more than 50 km.It stood for a thousand years until it was destroyed by an earthquake.
+Its light was visible at a distance of more than 50 km.It stood for a thousand years..